koaxjs/koax/Readme.md

 This is my 3rd attempt at a free monad style library.
 The first two ([redux-gen](//github.com/joshrtay/redux-gen) and [redux-flo](github.com/redux-effects/redux-flo)) were attempts at making redux good at control flow.
 I really like redux middleware.
 Recursive dispatch and the functional nature of the middleware allowed for the creation of powerful interpreters.
 But ultimately, things are just easier with generator middleware.

-Koax is a combination of koa and redux.
+Koax is a combination of koa and redux middleware.
 Koax makes it easy to build a modular recursive interpreter through the use of generator middleware and yields.
 Middleware looks very similar to koa middleware - receiving an action and a next.
-The cool part about koax is that yield is leveraged to recursively dispatch actions back through the middleware stack as well as process "yieldables".
+The cool part about koax is that yield is leveraged to recursively dispatch actions back through the middleware stack as well as asynchronously process "yieldables".
+Koax also has the added benefit of not being tied to http requests - allowing you to control dispatches to the middleware stack.

 ## Installation